schowStriim/striim-installs/README.md

 10) Grab your instance public IP and type the following to your browser: <public-ip>:9080

-11) **(Only for MySQL Reader)** In order to use the MySQL Reader in Striim, the user will have to install the MySQL JDBC adapter and store it in /opt/striim/lib/ directory.
-Link: https://www.striim.com/docs/en/install-the-mysql-jdbc-driver-in-a-forwarding-agent.html

-12) **(Only for MariaDB Reader)** In order to use the MariaDB Reader in Striim, the user will have to install the MariaDB JDBC adapter and store it in /opt/striim/lib/ directory.
-Link: https://www.striim.com/docs/en/install-the-mariadb-jdbc-driver-in-a-forwarding-agent.html

 If you don't see striim console up and running in your browser, make sure your instance has port 9080 open and your network is configured correctly.

 # Troubleshoot